 Divorce pension sharing is the legal way of dividing up a pension between a couple after divorce or dissolution of a civil partnership.

 When going through a divorce, one of the toughest challenges can be dividing the financial assets you have as a couple, such as property and money.

-After the family home, you or your partner’s pension may be one of the most valuable things you own when you come to agreeing a financial settlement and filing for a divorce.
+After the family home, you or your partner’s pension is likely to be the most valuable asset you own when you come to agreeing a financial settlement and filing for a divorce.

-Before pension sharing was introduced, a spouse who had not worked during their marriage might be left with no pension entitlement after a divorce, whatsoever.
+Before pension sharing was introduced in December 2000, a spouse who had not worked during their marriage might be left with no pension entitlement after a divorce, whatsoever.

 Pension sharing on divorce allows a couple who are divorcing or dissolving a civil partnership to make a clean break order, dividing up any pensions between them or creating a new pension for the other spouse.